SHOP4CF/communication-docs/docs/partners/PSNC/PMADAI.md

     - Such events ocurr multiple times per hour.
 No real-time constraints.

 1. INPUT: Current measurements
     - Format to be decided.
-Required attributes: timestamp, current measurements from a few streamlines.
+Required attributes: timestamp, current measurements from a few busbars.
     - Sampling every 1 second.
 No real-time constraints.

 1. OUTPUT: (not yet decided, to be considered) Notifications about predicted problems